kexiZeroing/kexiZeroing.github.io/src/posts/react-18-suspense-transition.md

 );
 ```

 SSR lets you render your React components on the server into HTML and send it to the user.
 It's useful because it lets users with worse connections start reading or looking at the content while JavaScript is loading.
 The problem with SSR today is a “waterfall”: fetch data (server) → render to HTML (server) → load code (client) → hydrate (client).
 Neither of the stages can start until the previous stage has finished.
 This is why it’s inefficient.
+To solve this, React created Suspense.

 React 18 includes architectural improvements to React SSR performance *(with `renderToPipeableStream` and `<Suspense>`)*.
 It lets you use `<Suspense>` to break down your app into smaller independent units.
 As a result, your app’s users will see the content sooner and be able to start interacting with it much faster.
 When the data for a component is ready on the server, React will send additional HTML into the same stream, as well as a minimal inline `<script>` tag to put that HTML in the “right place”.
 Read "New Suspense SSR Architecture in React 18": https://github.com/reactwg/react-18/discussions/37